demisto/content-docs/docs/tutorials/tut-setup-dev.md

 But you can also run the hooks locally using the demisto-sdk, in order to do that you can run the commands:
 1. `demisto-sdk format` - this will auto correct couple of things in order for our validation to pass.
-You can see the [docs](https://github.com/demisto/demisto-sdk/blob/master/demisto_sdk/commands/format/README.md)
+You can see the [docs](https://docs-cortex.paloaltonetworks.com/r/1/Demisto-SDK-Guide/format)
 2. `demisto-sdk validate -g` - this will validate the integrity of the yml files, and will make sure they follow our pre-set of roles.
-You can see the [docs](https://github.com/demisto/demisto-sdk/blob/master/demisto_sdk/commands/validate/README.md)
+You can see the [docs](https://docs-cortex.paloaltonetworks.com/r/1/Demisto-SDK-Guide/validate)
-3. `demisto-sdk lint -i <The path to your changed/newly added content entity>` - this will run lint and pytest on your changed python files.
-You can see the [docs](https://github.com/demisto/demisto-sdk/blob/master/demisto_sdk/commands/lint/README.md)
+3. `demisto-sdk pre-commit -i <The path to your changed/newly added content entity>` - this will run variety of checks and linters on your changed python files.
+You can see the [docs](https://docs-cortex.paloaltonetworks.com/r/1/Demisto-SDK-Guide/pre-commit)